Today's Articles

 *The industrial town of Pullman, Illinois, began on this date in 1880.
 Pullman was an urban town in Chicago where African American Pullman Porters lived.

-The 4,000-acre tract selected for the site lay along the western shore of Lake Calumet was 13 miles directly south of Chicago.
+The 4,000-acre tract selected for the site lay along the western shore of Lake Calumet, 13 miles directly south of Chicago.
 It was essentially open prairie and marshland linking Chicago to the southern states by the Illinois Central Railroad and to the world by Lake Calumet’s connection to Lake Michigan and the St. Lawrence River.
 He hired Solon S. Beman, landscape architect Nathan F. Barrett, and civil engineer Benzette Williams to design the town.
 Pullman employees built the town.
 Structures were made of brick from clay found in Lake Calumet.
-Pullman shops produced parts used to build the town.
+Pullman shops produced parts used to create the town.

 New Poem Each Day